Never say never

 While disembarking the following day, however, as my mother and I went through our ritual of trying to find places to stowaway on the boat so we could sail the high seas indefinitely, I began to wonder what could possibly be better than getting paid to travel and play music.
 So I spent our weekend in Seattle researching the trade, figuring once I got home to San Francisco I would spend a couple of months building my repertoire and checking out different hiring agencies and cruise lines.

 The crash course came in handy at my audition when I was asked to play a song to kick off a spring break cruise, and launched into a spirited version of “Shut Up and Dance”.
 The fun didn’t last long, though, as I was thrown off my game when I was informed I would have to significantly trim down the nine-minute, multi-genre medley I’d prepared (see video below).
-But not even botching the lyrics to “All About That Bass” and forgetting the chords to “For Once in My Life” (again) could keep me from getting my sailor’s stripes: two days later I was presented with an offer to join the crew of the Carnival Sunshine.
+But not even botching the lyrics to “All About That Bass” and forgetting the chords to “For Once in My Life” (again) could keep me from getting my sailor’s stripes: two days later I was presented with an offer to join the crew of a ship.

 So my next adventure has me setting sail on 31 December for four months in the Caribbean.
 Now…which songs do you think I should cover whilst onboard?